 Parsley leaf packs a healthy range of vitamins and minerals – vitamins A, B-12, C, K, beta-carotene, folic acid, iron and calcium.
 Parsley leaf has been suggested to improve diuretic effects and support a healthy bladder.* It has also been suggested to help eliminate wastes and lesson water retention.* Its high enzyme content also promotes digestion of proteins and fats and absorption of nutrients.*

 Nettle Leaf Extract

-Nettle leaf is considered to be a natural diuretic.
+Nettle leaf is considered to provide natural cleansing properties.
 It facilitates the process of excreting excess fluid out of the body, thusly helping with water retention issues before competition.*

 - Choi MJ, Kim JH, Chang KJ (2006).
 The effect of dietary taurine supplementation on plasma and liver lipid concentrations and free amino acid concentrations in rats fed a high-cholesterol diet.
 Adv Exp Med Biol.
 583:235-42.

 - Delahunt, J & Lindeman, T (2007).
 Review of the safety of potassium and potassium oxides, including deactivation by introduction into water.
 Journal of Chemical Health and Safety 14 (2): 21–32.

 - Enghag, P. (2004).
 Sodium and Potassium.
 Encyclopedia of the elements.
 Wiley-VCH Weinheim.